GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 firebase use --add $PROJECT
 ```

 Let's set the environment variables for the functions.
-Replace the IP address for mender.url with the external IP address of your mender server.
+Replace the IP address for `mender.url` with the external IP address of your Mender server.

-Note: you may be prompted to verify your compute instance zone, the default may be incorrect, so answer 'n'.
+Note: You may be prompted to verify your compute instance zone, the default may be incorrect, so answer `n`.

 ```
 export GCP_IOT_MENDER_DEMO_HOST_IP_ADDRESS=$(gcloud compute instances describe mender-ota-demo --project $PROJECT --format="value(networkInterfaces.accessConfigs[0].natIP)")